SQL Data Types With Examples

 Numeric data types are used to store numeric values in a database.

-Data and time data types, to store date and time values in a database.
+Data and time data types are used to store date and time values in a database.

 We will discuss the various SQL data types, including character/string data types, numeric data types, date and time data types, Unicode character/string data types, binary data types, and a few other SQL data types.